ilyapuchka/CV/Ilya Puchka CV.md

 ###[35mm cinema hall app](http://ilya.puchka.me/35mm/), [TheatreHD](http://ilya.puchka.me/theatrehd/)
 For these projects I developed not only clients, but also design and server API.

+Actively contributing to [Dip](https://github.com/AliSoftware/Dip), Swift DI container.

-Currently I'm working on open-source iOS client for [Ghost](https://ghost.org) blogging platform that I use for my blog.
+Also I'm working on open-source iOS client for [Ghost](https://ghost.org) blogging platform that I use for my blog.
 You can checkout some parts on my [GitHub](https://github.com/ilyapuchka/GhostAPI).

 ##Skills